wavemaker/docs/learn/design-system/overview.md

 1. **Design Phase – Figma**: Designers define the base tokens (colors, fonts, spacing).

-2. **Automation – AutoCode Plugin**: The plugin extracts tokens from Figma and converts them into JSON format.
+2. **Automation – AutoCode Plugin**: The plugin extracts tokens from Figma, converts them into JSON format, and takes you directly to **Edit in WaveMaker Studio** for further styling and editing.

 3. **Styling – WaveMaker Style Workspace**: Developers import and manage these tokens visually.
 Changes can be previewed live before applying globally.